 So you have created a native mobile app and have enabled it for use with BlueConic.

-This article describes how to test your native mobile app in the Journey Simulator, which will allow you to use the advantages of the simulator, like set specific properties, force a certain segment or enable or disable specific dialogues or variants.
+This article describes how to test your native mobile app in the BlueConic Simulator, which will allow you to use the advantages of the simulator, such as setting specific properties, forcing a certain segment, or enabling/disabling specific dialogues or variants.

 Set up a Mobile Channel

 First, you will have to define a channel for your app.

 - Select the Domain for the new channel, for example Mobile.

 - In the Channel Settings page, create a new channel of the type "Mobile App".

 - Give the new channel a name.

 - Assign the unique ID of your app in the "App ID" field.

 - iOS: Use the variable name of the class @IBOutlet as defined in your ViewController.
 E.g. when the variable name is webViewPlaceHolder, enter #webViewPlaceHolder as Selector.